-- Likewise, in Final Fantasy IV, Zemus' can does not prevent him from mind-controlling certain people, like Golbez and possibly Kain.
+- In Final Fantasy IV, Zemus' can does not prevent him from mind-controlling certain people, like Golbez and possibly Kain.
 Unlike Exdeath, Zemus never actually leaves his can at all; the heroes raid it in the end.

 - In Fatal Frame 3, when the ritual to seal away the Rift failed, the head of the shrine attempted to seal it into a dream world (the Manor of Sleep) to prevent it from spreading.
 This still doesn't work however, as it draws people suffering from Survivor Guilt into it, allowing it to spread.